-The plains wanderer (Pedionomus torquatus) is the only species in this family.
-It is a ground-dwelling bird that lives on the plains of eastern Australia.
+The Plains-wanderer (Pedionomus torquatus) is the only species in this family.
+It is a ground-dwelling bird that lives in the native grasslands of southeastern Australia.

 Status and range is taken from IUCN Redlist